djmclaugh/work-planner/Windows/README.md

 # Windows
 This directory contains simple scripts to instal and run this project on a Windows machine.

+Note, these scripts assume that Node.js is already installed on your computer and will fail if that's not the case.
+You can download Node.js here: https://nodejs.org/

 ## install.bat
 This simply runs `npm install` to download the dependencies for this project and compiles/bundles the typescript files into usuable javascript files.